Accounts, cards, and transactions

 Bank accounts

-An account in Clatri represents any place where you hold money: a checking account, a savings account, cash on hand, a digital wallet, or any other instrument.
-Each account has a currency, a balance, and optionally associated banking information.
+An account in Clatri represents anywhere you hold money: a checking account, a savings account, cash on hand, a digital wallet, or any other instrument.
+Each account has a currency, a balance, and optionally associated bank info.

-- From the chat -- tell the agent "tengo una cuenta en Bancolombia en pesos con 2 millones" (I have a Bancolombia account in pesos with 2 million) and it creates it
+- From chat — tell the agent "I have a Bancolombia account in pesos with 2 million" and it creates it

-- From the UI -- in the Money dashboard, the create account button takes you to a form where you define name, type, currency, country, and initial balance
+- From the UI — in the Money dashboard, the create-account button takes you to a form where you set name, type, currency, country, and starting balance

 | Type | Typical use |